rmarchal1/CAMMEL/README.md

-The CAlculated-Molecular Multipolar ELectrostatics (CAMMEL) soft-ware is a graphical post-treatment software, interfaced with Molcas and OpenMolcas.
+The CAlculated-Molecular Multipolar ELectrostatics (CAMMEL) software is a graphical post-treatment software, interfaced with Molcas and OpenMolcas.
 Various features are implemented in this software such as :

 — Wave function decomposition